mes258/hikePool/README.md

 - Better formatting
 - Let users Filter, search, and sort the list of rides
 - Perhaps full log in system with cookies and stuff.
 That seems a bit unnecessary though...
+- Hike reviews
+- Show popular hikes when the user is typing in a destination name

 ## Want to help out?
 Awesome, thanks!
 Please submit your ideas as an issue or pull requests with updated code.